openxc/vi-firmware/docs/index.rst

 ----------------------

-The `OpenXC Python library`_, in particular the `openxc-dashboard` tool, is useful for testing the CAN translator with a regular computer, to verify the data received from a vehicle before introducing an Android device.
+The `OpenXC Python library`_, in particular the `openxc-dashboard` tool, is useful for testing the VI with a regular computer, to verify the data received from a vehicle before introducing an Android device.
 Documentation for this tool (and the list of required dependencies) is available on the OpenXC `vehicle interface testing`_ page.